Water Chemistry Water Chemistry — How Long to Wait Before Swimming After Pool Chemicals

 Safe wait times after adding different pool chemicals?

-I have a 20,000 gallon inground pool and I'm getting confused about how long I need to wait after adding different chemicals before it's safe to swim again.
+Apparently I'm standing in my garage staring at three different pool chemicals I added this morning with no clue how long I actually need to wait before diving in.
 Yesterday I added liquid chlorine to bring my levels up from 1.2 ppm to around 3.0 ppm, and I wasn't sure if we could swim that evening or needed to wait until the next day.

 I'm planning to shock the pool this weekend with calcium hypochlorite since we've had some cloudy water issues, and I also need to adjust the pH which has been running high at 7.8.
 The kids are eager to get back in the pool, but I want to make sure I'm following proper safety guidelines.
 Do different chemicals have different waiting periods, and should I always test the water first regardless of how much time has passed?